Back to Blog

 Why?
 Because the problem of user aliases is, in fact, a graph problem.

 User with anonymous_id aid_1 signs in with email (john.doe@gmail.com).
 The browser clears the cookie at some point, so the user is also signed out.
 The user signs in again while having the new cookie.
 At another point, the user switches to the company email (john.doe@professional.com), which is typical for SaaS businesses.
-We are still talking about the same user who has four aliases.

 Here is the change graph of alias associations for our user: